liux2/image_matching/README.md

 1. If your are using other package management system, activate your virtual environment,
 and:
   - run `python src/image_check.py` to setup the database.
+  - run
-  - run `python src/matching.py` to match similar photos.
+  `python src/matching.py -f "Relative path in terms of image_matching directory to the query image." -m "ORB or KAZE"` to match similar photos.

 2. If you are using pipenv:
   - run `pipenv run check` to setup the database
+  - run
-  - run `pipenv run matching` to match similar photos
+  `pipenv run matching "Relative path in terms of image_matching directory to the query image."
+"ORB or KAZE"` to match similar photos

 ## License